azuredevcollege/trainingdays/day3/challenges/challenge-bo-1.md

 ### Create and deploy the Contacts Search Indexer Function

 Now we have deployed an Azure Search Service and an API that is able to query the search index.
 But how will contacts be pushed to the Azure Search index?
-Therefor, we will be using another Azure Function that listens to created and changed contacts via an Azure Service Bus Topic (**scmtopic**, you already created it - as well as the corresponding subscription **scmcontactsearch**)!
+Therefor, we will be using another Azure Function that listens to created and changed contacts via an Azure Service Bus Topic (**sbt-contacts**, you already created it - as well as the corresponding subscription **contactsearch**)!

 Create the Azure function in the **scm-breakout-rg** resource group with the follwing parameters: